Why Macy's (M) Dipped More Than Broader Market Today

-The investment community will be closely monitoring the performance of Macy's in its forthcoming earnings report.
-The company's upcoming EPS is projected at $0.02, signifying a 87.50% drop compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.62 billion, up 0.52% from the prior-year quarter.
+Investors will be eagerly watching for the performance of Macy's in its upcoming earnings disclosure.
+The company's earnings per share (EPS) are projected to be $0.02, reflecting a 87.5% decrease from the same quarter last year.
+Alongside, our most recent consensus estimate is anticipating revenue of $4.62 billion, indicating a 0.52% upward movement from the same quarter last year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $2.11 per share and a revenue of $21.67 billion, representing changes of -9.05% and -0.45%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.11 per share and revenue of $21.67 billion, indicating changes of -9.05% and -0.45%, respectively, compared to the previous year.

-Investors should also pay attention to any latest changes in analyst estimates for Macy's.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Macy's.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.48% lower.
-Macy's is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+Right now, Macy's possesses a Zacks Rank of #3 (Hold).

-Investors should also note Macy's's current valuation metrics, including its Forward P/E ratio of 9.49.
-This denotes a discount relative to the industry average Forward P/E of 14.97.
+With respect to valuation, Macy's is currently being traded at a Forward P/E ratio of 9.34.
+This signifies a discount in comparison to the average Forward P/E of 14.29 for its industry.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-With its current Zacks Industry Rank of 95, this industry ranks in the top 39% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 94, finds itself in the top 39% echelons of all 250+ industries.

 The Zacks Industry Rank evaluates the power of our distinct industry groups by determining the average Zacks Rank of the individual stocks forming the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.